aaronwlma/AniSight/README.md

 # AniSight
-Webtool to provide friend and recommendation insight to AniList users based on their AniList ratings.
+Webtool to provide insight to AniList users based on their AniList ratings.
+Tool compares user ratings against its friends, its followers, and global values.